-Guylaine Beaudry was appointed to the position of university librarian by Concordia’s Board of Governors for a five-year term, effective May 1, 2014.
+Guylaine Beaudry was first appointed to the position of university librarian by Concordia’s Board of Governors on May 1, 2014.
+Her second five-year term begins on July 1, 2019.
 On August 1, 2017, she was named vice-provost of digital strategy and university librarian.

 Beaudry joined the university in October 2009 as director of the Webster Library, and she has served as interim university librarian since July 2013.
 Previously, she was director of the Digital Publishing Centre at the Université de Montréal and executive director of Érudit, a publishing platform for scholarly books and journals in the social sciences and humanities.